-- What use cases for data sharing among databases does the AgBioData community have? - What is the current status of AgBioData on the data sharing spectrum? - What level of data sharing among databases does AgBioData 1) need and 2) want?
+- What is the current status of AgBioData on the data sharing spectrum? - What level of data sharing among databases does AgBioData 1) need and 2) want?

-Data sharing use cases
+2. Desired data sharing.
+Assess the level of data sharing that AgBioData members want - is there a discrepancy between existing and desired data sharing for databases and their stakeholders?

-AgBioData data sharing assessment goals
+3. Barriers towards data sharing.
+Determine barriers towards advancing to the desired data-sharing level; and

-- 1. Current data sharing.
-Assess the level of data sharing that AgBioData member databases have.
-What data and metadata are being shared, and how they are being shared? - 2.
-Desired data sharing.
-Assess the level of data sharing that AgBioData members want is there a discrepancy between existing and desired data sharing for databases and their stakeholders? - 3.
-Barriers towards data sharing.
-Determine barriers towards advancing to the desired data-sharing level; and - 4.
-Technology awareness.
+4. Technology awareness.
 Gauge AgBioData members' level of awareness of data sharing technologies, and need for or interest in training.